• Home

 We spent many hours lazing in lounges by the pool, reading and swimming (even in winter!).

-The ZENICA Ancestral Spa offers unique holistic wellness rituals on-site.
+The on-site spa offers unique holistic wellness rituals.
 The property also features a clay Temazcal, which is a native fire-heated sweat lodge, and ceremonies can be organised with advance notice.

 Towards the front of the property is the yoga deck.
 Offering sweeping views over the Sea of Cortez, this is the perfect place to start your day watching the sunrise.